LunaticProgrammer/nd00333_AZMLND_C2/README.md

 ## Project Overview

-The project focuses on creating a workflow of a machine learning ecosystem and then operationalizing it to make the process of re-training, publishing endpoints and troubleshooting easier.
+The project focuses on creating a workflow of a machine learning ecosystem and then operationalizing it to make the process of re-training, publishing endpoints and troubleshooting easier along with deploying the model as a service, and consume the endpoints of the service by making predictions.

 ## Architectural Diagram